 - temporary licensing for the use of knowledge and techniques that are not covered by industrial property rights, with the purpose of supporting the production of goods and services in the country.

-Traditionally, technology supply agreements are defined in Brazil as any type of transaction where one of the parties transfers to the other technical knowledge used in the manufacture of a product or service, provided that such transfer has not been carried out mainly through the rendering of technical services.
+Traditionally, technology supply contracts are defined in Brazil as any type of transaction where one party transfers to the other technical knowledge used in the manufacture of a product or service, provided that such transfer has not been carried out mainly through the provision of technical services.

-In this sense, what helps to characterize technology supply agreements are the delivery of technical documents, such as manuals, guides or drawings, and the remuneration, which, in these cases, is calculated based on a royalty rate on the net sale of the products or services developed with the transferred technology.
+In this sense, what helps to characterize technology supply contracts is the delivery of technical documents, such as manuals, guides, or drawings, and the remuneration, which, in these cases, is calculated based on a royalty rate on the net sale of the products or services developed with the transferred technology.

 Taxation

-As to the taxation of technology and other intellectual property rights agreements between national and foreign companies, the following taxes might apply: withholding tax (“IRF”) – 15%; economic domain intervention contribution (“CIDE”) – 10%, with possibility of credit on patent and trademark license agreements; service tax on the import of services (“ISS-Importação”) – maximum duty rate of 5%; Contribution for the Social Integration Programs on the import of foreign products or services (“PIS/PASEP-Importação”) – 1.65%; Contribution for the Financing of the Social Security System by Importers of Foreign Goods or Services from Abroad (“COFINS-Importação”) – 7.6%; Tax on Financial Operations (“IOF”) – 0.38%.
+With regard to the taxation of technology contracts and other intellectual property rights between domestic and foreign companies, depending on the type of contract, the following taxes may be levied: Withholding Income Tax (IRF) – 15%; Contribution of Intervention in the Economic Domain (CIDE) – 10%, with the possibility of credit in trademark and patent license agreements; Tax on the Importation of Services (ISS-Importação) – maximum rate of 5%; Contribution to Social Integration Programs and Civil Servant Asset Formation levied on the Importation of Foreign Products or Services (PIS/PASEP-Import) – 1.65%; Social Contribution for Social Security Financing payable by Importers of Foreign Goods or Services (COFINS-Import) – 7.6%; and Tax on Financial Transactions (IOF) – 0.38%.

-Constitutionality and effective application of some of the above taxes remain questionable, and might be subject to revision by the Brazilian Courts.
+The constitutionality and effective application of some of the above taxes are still questionable and may be subject to review by the Brazilian Judiciary.

 Author: Marina Inês Fuzita Karakanian